Details

 Visiting students can apply for funding through the Engage Chicago Scholarship Fund.
 Award amounts vary and typically fall between $2,000 and $6,000.
 Information about applying for these scholarships will be provided to admitted students.

-For 2022, in-person students will be housed at the School of the Art Institute (SAIC) in downtown Chicago.
-Students can request to live in a single or double room.
-(Northwestern campus housing options are available as well.)
+Residential students will be housed at the School of the Art Institute (SAIC) in downtown Chicago.
+Students can request to live in a single or double room. (*2024 rates will be announced mid-Winter Quarter)

 $50